Equality

 But since None is always interned, it’s often safer and more predictable to test identity: check for book1 is None instead of book1 == None. is will never crash, and will always behave correctly here.

-You might find it surprising to change __eq__ in this way: we’re refining our notion of what equality is.
-But this is the power of relational equality: Python doesn’t impose any rules about how we implement it.
+You might find it surprising to change __eq__ in this way.
+But this is the power of relational equality: Python doesn’t enforce any rules about how we implement it—although it does give a set of guidelines that we must follow, like y==x implying that x==y.
 In some applications, we might want to consider two books to be equal regardless of whether their edition numbers match.

 def __eq__(self, other):